 By Frank Goldberg, HAS, BCHIS

 With the aging of the huge Boomer population, approximately 10,000¹ U.S. citizens turn 65 each day, and will continue to do so for the next 19 years.
 With rising healthcare costs, many have significant concern that they may face a bona fide financial crisis.
+Companies in the financial services industry are in the business of managing money.
+Globally, Share Prices Australia industry leads the world in terms of earnings and equity market capitalization.
+Commercial banking services form the foundation of the financial services group.
+The operations of a commercial bank include the safekeeping of deposits, issuance of credit and debit cards, and the lending of money.
 This, coupled with the fact that a large number of Boomers are working well into their retirement years, is a recipe putting older Americans at risk of not properly managing, and outright ignoring, health and wellness issues—particularly those relating to medical matters not covered by insurance and require hefty out-of-pocket expenditures.
 Chief among these is hearing impairment and, more specifically, associated hearing aid device costs.

 Typically, someone concerned about hearing loss would visit their ear, nose and throat doctor or a licensed audiologist to have their ears checked for any abnormalities.
 It would be determined through the diagnostic process whether or not a patient would benefit from hearing aids.
 Happily, all of this is covered by Medicare or insurance because it is medical in nature.
 However, even with an insurance-covered medical diagnosis, the hearing impaired community quickly learns that hearing aid devices are generally not covered by insurance to any notable degree and, when a patient seeks to purchase a device on the open market, they suffer what can be unconscionable prices that would cover the cost of a new car or a down payment on real estate.